ullet/Ullet.Strix.Functional/README.md

 # Ullet.Strix.Functional - Some C# Functional Code

-A collection of C# functions, extension methods, and such, that might just be useful for working in a more functional style.
+A collection of C# functions, extension methods, and such.
+Mostly this is just my experiments with functional ideas in C#, but this code might conceivably be useful to someone else.
+If you are looking for a stable full-featured C# functional library then you're in the wrong place.

 * * *